 In the context of estate planning, a limited partnership can be created to hold the assets of the estate.
 The general partner, who is often the estate owner or a trusted family member or advisor, manages the partnership and is responsible for making investment decisions and distributing the assets to the limited partners.

 The limited partners, who are typically the beneficiaries of the estate, receive a share of the partnership's income and assets according to the terms of the partnership agreement.
 The partnership agreement can be drafted to provide for the distribution of assets over time or in a lump sum, depending on the wishes of the estate owner.

 Benefits of Using a Limited Partnership for Estate Planning

 One of the main benefits of using a limited partnership for estate planning is that it allows for the transfer of wealth to the next generation while providing some protection of assets.
 Because the limited partners have limited liability, their personal assets are shielded from any lawsuits or creditors of the partnership.

 Additionally, a limited partnership can provide tax benefits.
-Income from the partnership can be taxed at each partner’s tax rate, which may vary and be a lower tax rate than the partner whom contributes the asset to the partnership.
+Income from the partnership can be taxed at each partner’s individual tax rate, which may vary and be a lower tax rate than partner whom contributes the asset to the partnership.

 Use an Experienced Attorney for Estate Planning

 It's important to note that while a limited partnership can be a useful estate planning tool, it is not appropriate for every situation.
 It is essential to work with a qualified attorney who can advise you on the best estate planning tools for your specific circumstances.